 So, which is better?
 It really depends on your individual needs.
 But if you’re looking for things like an established name and business model, free marketing resources, insurance training, and a national network, then franchising is a no-brainer.

 Getting Started: How to Become an Insurance Franchise Owner

 If you’re thinking about becoming an insurance franchise owner, there are a few things you should know.

-First, you’ll need to find a reputable franchisor that offers an insurance franchise opportunity that aligns with your goals and interests.
+First, you’ll need to find a reputable franchisor that offers an insurance brokerage for sale that aligns with your goals and interests.
 Next, you’ll need to investigate the costs associated with starting and running a franchise, including the initial franchise fee and ongoing royalty payments.
 Finally, you’ll need to create a business plan and submit it to the franchisor for approval.
 Once you’ve completed these steps, you’ll be on your way to owning your own insurance franchise.

 Are you in search of the best independent auto insurance franchise?
 Well, look no further.

 By teaming up with Freeway Insurance as a franchisee, you can take advantage of the support and backing options that we provide.
 These include site selection assistance, advertising support, an insurance training program, and more.

 Freeway Insurance gives entrepreneurial insurance professionals the opportunity to be their own boss and make a difference in their community.